-Policy Action Objective Program Accomplishments Status for Sixth Cycle affordability for a minimum of 30 years.
-Resulting from Mello Act Compliance for the Echo Beach project approved in 2014, 6 existing studio units at 305 E. Bay Avenue were remodeled and converted to very low and low-income rental units in 2016.
-The units were available to rent in 2017. to the amount the City must develop between 2021 and 2029.
+Policy Action Objective Program Accomplishments Status for Sixth Cycle develop between 2021 and 2029.
 2.2.4 All required affordable units shall have restrictions to maintain their affordability for a minimum of 30 years.
 Continuously implement program as housing projects are submitted to the City.
 Staff continues to include this affordability restriction as a standard condition on all affordable housing projects, unless an otherwise longer affordability covenant is agreed upon.
 On February 21, 2019, the 350-unit Newport Crossings Mixed-Use Project was approved, which includes 78 units affordable to low-income households.
 52 units were restricted for a term of 55 years in compliance with density bonus law and the remaining 26 non-density bonus units were restricted for a term of 30 years.
 The Newport Veterans project has an affordability requirement of 50 years and the Seaview Lutheran project will add 30 additional years to their existing requirement, resulting in a new expiration date of 2069.
 Ongoing The City will continue to maintain a 30-year minimum restriction for affordable housing units to protect residents currently residing in such units and, in conjunction with other policy actions, incentivize the development of affordable housing in the City.
-2.2.5 Advise and educate existing landowners and prospective developers of affordable housing development opportunities available within the Banning Ranch, Airport Area, Newport Mesa, Newport Center, Mariners' Mile, West Newport Highway, and Balboa Peninsula areas.
-Continuously implement program as prospective developers contact City seeking development information.
-Maintain a designated staff person that can be contacted to provide housing opportunity information and incentives for development of affordable housing.
-A brochure has been created and distributed that Ongoing The City will continue to promote affordable housing sites to prospective developers.
-The 6th Cycle Housing Element will identify opportunity sites for housing that should be actively presented to developers through this policy action.
+2.2.5 Advise and educate existing landowners and prospective developers of affordable housing development opportunities available within the Banning Ranch, Airport Area, Newport Mesa, Newport Center, Mariners' Mile, West Newport Continuously implement program as prospective developers contact City seeking development information.
+Maintain a designated staff person that can be contacted to provide housing opportunity information and incentives for A brochure has been created and distributed that outlines development incentives and entitlement assistance available in the City.
+The brochure is maintained at the public counter in Bay C at the Civic Center and on the City website.
+Ongoing The City will continue to promote affordable housing sites to prospective developers.
+The 6 th Cycle Housing Element will identify opportunity sites for housing that should be actively presented to developers through this policy action.